tsileo/ge0/README.md

 # ge0

-`ge0` is a geospatial data store designed to store your own location, extensible via Lua.
+`ge0` is a geospatial data store designed to store your own previous locations, extensible via Lua.

 ## Features